Overall Build and Impressions

-Saturn shows its rings easily even at low power.
-At high power, they are sharp and the Cassini division is visible across the whole ring, with the dark inner ring faintly visible in good conditions and always visible as a dark “shadow” in front of Saturn itself.
+Saturn’s rings show up easily, even at low power.
+At high power, they are sharp, and the Cassini division is visible across the whole ring, with the dark inner ring faintly visible in good conditions and always visible as a dark “shadow” in front of Saturn itself.
 The true shadow of the rings on the planet, as well as the planet on the rings, is visible when they’re aligned properly.
 Cloud banding can be seen, and on a very good night, I could just see the famous polar hexagon as a little shapeless dark dot on the polar hood.
 Its moon Titan is easily visible, and in good conditions, you can see five or six of the major Saturnian moons as very dim stars scattered close by.
-Typically you’ll see Titan, Rhea, and Iapetus if its bright side faces us.
+Typically, you’ll see Titan, Rhea, and Iapetus if its bright side faces us.

-Uranus resembles strongly the many small bluish planetary nebulae which can be seen with the telescope.
+Uranus resembles strongly the many small bluish planetary nebulae that can be seen with the telescope.
 It is somewhat brighter, but visible as only a soft disk.
 Neptune would look much the same.

 Venus is a large, bright star most of the time.
 When the power is raised, the glare can be reduced, and it looks like a little Cue Ball.
 Its phase is visible when it is gibbous, and it is very pretty as a crescent.
 I had great fun earlier this year watching Venus go from a half-disk to a crescent to a thin sliver.
 Surface detail is practically impossible to see, though some filters can reveal some faint cloud structures.